Action plan on prompt payment in the construction industry

 Status: Completed.
 The Canadian Construction Association has consulted with the Province of Alberta and shared results with the working group.
 Best practices information will be included in the training material.

 Bill S-224 was introduced to Senate in April 2016, Senate Committee hearings occurred in February 2017.
+The bill passed third reading in the Senate in May 2017 and is awaiting to be referred to the House of Commons for consideration.

 Additional initiatives led by Public Services and Procurement Canada